 If you have large hands, you may not be able to fit the middle finger through the loop.

-Getting the hang of this should not take long even with the difference in technique.
+Getting the hang of this should not take long, even with the difference in technique.

 Make sure to watch the videos to get you up to speed.

-Out of the box, this product comes with HB4 razor but you can also use the Gillette Atra Plus and Schick Ultrex blades as alternatives.
+Out of the box, this product comes with HB4 razor, but you can also use the Gillette Atra Plus and Schick Ultrex blades as alternatives.

 What makes this a good option?

-- Easy to change blades – this product is similar to a cartridge in that it uses a cartridge and HeadBlade makes it easy to replace these
+- Easy to change blades: this product is similar to a cartridge in that it uses a cartridge and HeadBlade makes it easy to replace these

-No so good points
+Not so good points

 - You may experience a few nicks and cuts during the first few shaves.

 If you want something that’s easy to use and you like gadgets, this is the razor for you.
 It also makes a perfect gift if you’re running out of ideas.

-The safety razor is having are gaining popularity in the market thanks to Video Bloggers like Nick Shaves and GeoFatBoy.
+The safety razor is having are gaining popularity in the market, thanks to Video Bloggers like Nick Shaves and GeoFatBoy.

-Since it has only one blade, there very little risk of irritation provided that you follow time tested principles that men use over centuries.
+Since it has only one blade, their minimal risk of irritation provided that you follow the time tested principles that men use over centuries.

 It is easily the cheapest option when it comes to cost and trumps a cartridge and electric razor easy.

-Using a safety razor requires focus and a steady hand because you will need to hold it at a 30 degree angle.
+Using a safety razor requires focus and a steady hand because you will need to hold it at a 30-degree angle.
 Failure to do such will result in a bloody mess.

-There’s no such thing as a best blade because each of our skin types are different.
+There’s no such thing as the best blade because each of our skin types is different.
 Some men would prefer a not so sharp blade because they may have sensitive skin.

 This is a favorite in the wet shaving community because of its non-aggressive design that results in a comfortable shave.
 And this same comfort is translated on the scalp.

 It has a short handle which makes it easy to handle in tight areas.
-If you need something with a longer handle then take a look at the Merkur 38C.
+If you need something with a longer handle, then take a look at the Merkur 38C.